 "We had a big night from Colton Glenn.
 He came out ready to play and dropped some big shots for us.
 Kendall Kraus was a man down low and cleaned the glass very well.
 Kendall managed to score on some big putbacks for us that really helped with momentum.
 Mason Schlotzhauer played very good defense and hit some things all over the floor, and Dylan Twenter gave us excellent energy down low, especially rebounding."

-Although the Tigers finished the game with three players in double figures. the Eagles gave them everything they wanted and more for the first-two quarters while playing to a 10-10 tie after a three by senior Ryan Benny at the 1:35 mark.
+Page 3 of 3 - Although the Tigers finished the game with three players in double figures. the Eagles gave them everything they wanted and more for the first-two quarters while playing to a 10-10 tie after a three by senior Ryan Benny at the 1:35 mark.
 However over the final minute of the period, Pilot Grove came back and reeled off seven straight points on a three by Colton Glenn and a basket and two free throws by Kendall Kraus to make it 17-10.

 The game got really interesting in the second quarter as the Tigers started the period 0 for 4 from the field while Otterville came out and reeled off back-to-back baskets to cut the lead to three at 17-14 with 5:29 left.